kubos/kubos/docs/services/telemetry-db.rst

     }

 The ``timestamp`` argument is optional.
-If it is not specified, one will be generated based on the current system time, in seconds.
+If it is not specified, one will be generated based on the current system time, in fractional seconds.

 Limitations
 ~~~~~~~~~~~

-The generated timestamp value will be the current system time in seconds.
+The generated timestamp value will be the current system time in fractional seconds.
 The database uses the combination of ``timestamp``, ``subsystem``, and ``parameter`` as the primary key.
 This primary key must be unique for each entry.

-    - As a result, there may be issues when attempting to log any one subsystem parameter more than
-      once per millisecond

 Adding Entries to the Database Asynchronously
 ---------------------------------------------